brewAyW/brew/README.md

 # Finished!
 ```

+Notice that you should first check if the outside package is the same to the Homebrew package (for example, Homebrew node.js and website downloaded node.js is different).

 Suggestions: openssl is well needed and takes a long time to build.
 So try to link it!

 ## Installtion